-Loans to the food industry requires food companies to use domestically produced agricultural, forestry, and fishery products as raw materials or products, and are aimed at promotion of domestically produced agricultural, forestry and fishery products.
-An estimation of the effects of the loans made in FY2016 suggests that the transaction volumes of domestically produced agricultural, forestry, and fishery products will increase by approximately 86,000 tons over the next five years.
+Loans to the food processing and distribution industry to use domestically produced agricultural, forestry, and fishery products as raw materials or products, and are aimed at promotion of domestically produced agricultural, forestry and fishery products.
+An estimation of the effects of the loans made in FY2017 suggests that the transaction volumes of domestically produced agricultural, forestry, and fishery products will increase by approximately 221,000 tons over the next five years.